jensstein/oandbackup/FAQ.md

 ```bash
 am -a COMMAND -e EXTRANAME1 EXTRADATA1 -e EXTRANAME2 EXTRADATA2 ... -n PACKAGE/BROADCASTRECEIVER
 ```

+With tasker et.al. the parameters of the intent must be entered in the corresponding fields.

 COMMAND can be one of these: